takacsmark/takacsmark.github.io/_posts/2015-08-12-fat-free-php-framework-tutorial-1-basics.md

 `composer.json`

 The file has contents that are similar to the below code sample.
-Please add the lines highlighted in yellow below to your own composer.json file.
-This is the configuration file of composer.
-By adding the highlighted lines, we are telling composer to download and add the Fat-Free Framework to our project.
+By adding the below lines, we are telling composer to download and add the Fat-Free Framework to our project.

-{% highlight json lineno %}
+{% highlight json linenos=table %}
 {
     "name": "takacsmark/fatfreetutorial1",
     "authors": [